BDC Hamburger Icon

 The cost of GDPR violations

 GDPR violations carry steep penalties.
-Under the law, a company that violates the data privacy requirements could be subject to fines of up to 20 million euros (roughly $22 million) or 4 percent of the company’s annual revenue, whichever is greater.
-For many small businesses, fines of this magnitude could be fatal; however, it’s worth noting that in many cases of GDPR violations uncovered thus far, the EU data protection authorities have declined to impose the maximum penalties permitted under the law.
+Under the law, a company that violates the data privacy requirements could be subject to fines of up to 10 million euros (about $10.5 million) or 2 percent of the company’s annual revenue — whichever is greater.
+For many small businesses, fines of this magnitude could be fatal.
+However, in many GDPR violations thus far, the EU data protection authorities have declined to impose the maximum penalties permitted under the law.

 What is CCPA?

-The California Consumer Privacy Act (CCPA) is the state of California’s data privacy law, modeled largely after the GDPR, but with some key differences in language.
+The California Consumer Privacy Act (CCPA) is California’s data privacy law.
+It was modeled largely after the GDPR, but it has some key differences.
 For email marketing purposes, however, the rules of the law are generally the same.

 Much like under the GDPR, a user’s email address is considered personal information (or personal data) under CCPA regulations.
-That means users must consent to the communication, as well as be able to opt-out at any time.
-Additionally, data regarding the open rate and click-through rate of each individual user is considered personal information; if a user requests their data be removed, you must not only delete their email address from your list but also any data gleaned from their engagement with your email marketing campaign.
+That means users must consent to the communication, as well as be able to opt out at any time.
+Additionally, data regarding the open rate and click-through rate (CTR in email marketing) of each user is considered personal information.
+If a user requests that their data be removed, you must not only delete their email address from your list but also remove any data gleaned from their engagement with your email marketing campaign.

 The good news for email marketers is that compliance with the CCPA is more or less the same as the GDPR when it comes to email marketing.
-Other elements of the law are different, though, so if you’re engaged in other data-collection activities for your business, review both laws with legal counsel to determine whether you are in full compliance, because both laws might apply to your business at the same time.
+Other elements of the law are different, though, so if your business is engaged in other data-collection activities, review both laws with legal counsel to determine whether you are in full compliance, because both laws might apply to your business at the same time.

 Did You Know?Did you know